MainulDip/AndroidDevStudy/Quick-Note-Android.md

 On the other hand, view binding has the following limitations compared to data binding:

 - View binding doesn't support layout variables or layout expressions, so it can't be used to declare dynamic UI content straight from XML layout files.
-- View binding doesn't support two-way data binding.
+- View binding doesn't support two-way data binding

 Because of these considerations, in some cases it's best to use both view binding and data binding in a project.
 You can use data binding in layouts that require advanced features and use view binding in layouts that don't.